simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 On the left side of the window, a hierarchical navigator lets a user explore and select collection-types in the schema.

 Once a navigation label is selected, its contents (primitive fields) display in the central panel, where a user can edit them.
-Edits are validated against the type size: lists have lengths, numbers have limits, etc.
+Edits are validated against the type: lists have lengths, numbers have limits, etc.

 While not shown here, lists of primitive and collection types have controls for adding or deleting entries, and moving them within the list.
 (The strings shown for the wireless ssid and password are a special case of list display, where a list of type char is displayed and edited as a single string.)